-Mesastone masonry units shall be delivered to the jobsite on covered banded pallets with cardboard between the layers.
+Glazed masonry units shall be delivered to the jobsite on banded pallets with individual protective covers on each glazed block face.
 Keep protective block covers on the blocks until installation.
 Store pallets in single stacks on level ground and cover with waterproof covering (e.g., tarpaulins) to protect the blocks from inclement weather.
 Handle blocks carefully to avoid breakage and damage to the finished surface.

 Project Site Conditions:

-Do not, under any circumstance, install a damaged unit that does not conform to the requirements of ASTM C90.
+Do not, under any circumstance, install a damaged unit that does not conform to the requirements of ASTM C90 and ASTM C744 for the block and glazed face respectively.
 If units have been damaged during transit, contact Northfield immediately.

 Laying Masonry Walls:

 Draw blocks from more than one pallet at a time during installation.
 All exterior mortar shall include an approved water repellent additive added to each batch in the appropriate dosage rates for mortar type (M, S or N) per the manufacturer’s instructions.
 Refer to NCMA TEK Notes for Hot and Cold weather construction practices.